-- Watch and keep count only-the DRO is the only person to handle the ballots. - Stay to the end.
-Do NOT send or receive phone calls or text messages until after the DRO sends the results to Elections Nunavut. - If you disagree when the DRO accepts or rejects a ballot, tell them why you object.
+- ✓ Watch and keep count only-the DRO is the only person to handle the ballots. - ✓ Stay to the end.
+Do NOT send or receive phone calls or text messages until after the DRO sends the results to Elections Nunavut. - ✓ If you disagree when the DRO accepts or rejects a ballot, tell them why you object.
 The DRO records your objection in the polling record and decides to accept or reject the ballot.
-You must accept their decision as final. - Receive a copy of the Statement of the Poll from the DRO, after they count the ballots.
-The Statement shows the number of votes for each candidate and the number of rejected ballots for that poll.
+You must accept their decision as final. - ✓ Receive a copy of the Statement of the Poll from the DRO, after they count the ballots.